open-component-model/ocm/docs/reference/ocm_add_sources.md

-## ocm resources add
+## ocm add sources

 add source information to a component version

 ### Synopsis

-Add resource information specified in a resource file to a component version.
+Add  source information specified in a resource file to a component version.
 So far only component archives are supported as target.

 Templating: